The Forsyte Saga (2002 TV series): Episode 4

 The next day, Irene leaves again, this time for good, leaving her wedding ring behind.
 Soames continues to believe she will return, instructing his housekeeper to continue changing the flowers in his wife's room.

 Young and Old Jolyon meet Monty at the club and are angered by his attitude towards Irene.
 June plans Bosinney's funeral, and gradually becomes friends with her father and with Hélène.
 At the funeral, June berates the hateful Soames for his part in her fiancé's death.
-In spite of having taken Bosinney from her, Junes declares that she cannot hate Irene.
+In spite of having taken Bosinney from her, June declares that she cannot hate Irene.

 Soames’s mother Emily visits her despondent son, who has taken to his bed.
 She reproaches herself for having raised him to “feel things too much”.
 The next morning, Soames rises with every appearance of being fully recovered and reconciled to the loss of Irene.
 Old Jolyon calls on James to repeat his offer to purchase Robin Hill from Soames, and is once again angered by the dismissive attitude of his brother and Emily towards Irene.
 After a tense exchange, Old Jolyon and James (acting on Soames’s behalf) agree on a sale at the full market price.

 June gets on well with her father's family as they unpack their belongings at Robin Hill.
 She discovers a bundle of paintings of her father's, among them a painting of him that she did as a child.
 The family toast to "new beginnings".

 Five years later, Hélène having died from pneumonia in the meantime, Old Jolyon is taking sole care of his granddaughter, Holly, while the remainder of the family is travelling abroad.
 One evening, Old Jolyon notices Irene at the opera.
 They renew their acquaintance, and he invites her to give Holly piano lessons.
 Irene does so reluctantly, as she is uncertain how she will be received by June.
 Over dinner, Irene reveals to Old Jolyon that on the night she left Soames she was on the brink of disaster when a "lady of the night" took her in and cared for her.
 She has since been making a living offering piano lessons, while giving what help she can to other such women.
 Irene and Old Jolyon see each other often, and they grow close.
 However, his health fails and he dies shortly before the family return home.

 June is surprised to hear that Irene had been visiting Old Jolyon in the family's absence, and is angered to discover that he had made a recent codicil to his will that leaves her £15,000.
 The whole Forsyte family attend Old Jolyon's funeral, and there is gossip and speculation as to why he would bequeath money to Irene.

 As his father's executor, Jolyon visits Irene to discuss the money bequeathed to her.
 She comforts him as he weeps.